 Perfect spots for alfresco eating and drinking

 Greenwich lends itself perfectly to alfresco eating.
-What better way to enjoy a sunny day than with a picnic in Greenwich Park?
-And you’ll be following in the footsteps of royalty – Elizabeth I is one of several famous monarchs said to have picnicked under the park’s oak trees.
+Enjoy one of our sizzling barbeques at The Parkside Café & Terrace, outside the National Maritime Museum.
+Or have a picnic in Greenwich Park and follow in the footsteps of royalty – Elizabeth I is one of several famous monarchs said to have picnicked under the park’s oak trees.